 1. Independent work

 When working alone, students can usually take notes and interpret around fifteen passages in a 45-minute class period.
-Working independently makes it easy to ask students to share out their thoughts on a handful of passages instead of trying to read and discuss each passage as a class.
+Working independently makes it easy to ask students to share their thoughts on a handful of passages instead of trying to read and discuss each passage as a class.
 Students can also post their response to a question related to the passages online.

 2. Pairs

 If there’s twenty-five students and twenty-five passages connected to a topic, a pair of students could be responsible for presenting on two passages.
-I will usually ask students to read the passage out lout, provide context, and then share their interpretation.
+I will usually ask students to read the passage out loud, provide context, and then share their interpretation.
 This way, students who are less comfortable sharing their thoughts can at least read a few lines out loud or provide the context.
 Any time students present their findings, I expect the rest of the class to take notes on a handout that contains the page numbers of each passage to stay on track.

 3. Small group posters or slides